Help your older or injured horse be comfortable for the Farrier!

 - Ask your Farrier to give your horse a break if he starts to fidget, jerk his leg, or lean too much.
-I like to be with my horses when the Farrier is there.
-Farriers can give us lots of insight into how our horses are feeling.
+I like to be with my horses when the Farrier is there, so my Farrier can give me insight into how my horse is feeling.
 Not only can the Farrier tell you how your horse is wearing down his shoes or hooves, but he can tell you what legs are harder for your horse to stand on.
-Valuable information in the long term care of your horse!
+Valuable information in the long-term care of your horse!

 - Maybe the hoof stand is a bad idea, so perhaps your Farrier can hold the hoof.
 This allows your Farrier to get instant feedback if that leg needs to rest.
 Your horse also won’t topple over the stand if he needs to pull away.

-- Talk to your Veterinarian about giving your horse some medicinal comfort before the Farrier comes.
-There are loads of pain reliving options (like NSAIDS as well as other medicines), and your Veterinarian can help you pick the best one.
+- Talk to your veterinarian about giving your horse some medicinal comfort before the Farrier comes.
+There are loads of pain-relieving options (like NSAIDS as well as other medicines), and your Veterinarian can help you pick the best one.
 Your Veterinarian can also give you an estimate of how long it takes before the different options “kick in” so you can time it just right.

 How do you help your older or injured horse have a comfortable Farrier visit?